Indian Heaven Wilderness: Flora

 The forest conifers consist mainly of subalpine fir and Douglas fir.
 The area (including the Sawtooth Berry Fields) is known for its abundant huckleberries in mid-August to early September.
 They grow abundantly in the old, fire-scarred forest meadows burned in the past by Natives to stimulate more huckleberry production.

 Recreation

 The Pacific Crest National Scenic Trail passes north/south through the wilderness, which is known for its many lakes and views of four nearby volcanoes: Mount Adams, Mount Hood, Mount St. Helens, and Mount Rainier.
 It is also known to hikers for an intense population of mosquitoes throughout the summer.
 Other major trails in the area are Indian Heaven Trail and the Cultus Creek Trail, which climbs up the east side of Bird Mountain, and Lemei Trail which traverses up the east side of Lemei Rock and passes by Lake Wapiki.
-In late fall, the huckleberry bushes provide berries as well as intense orange color in some years.
+In late fall, the huckleberry bushes provide berries, as well as intense fall colors in the foliage.

 In 2015, nearly 8,000 people visited the wilderness area for recreational purposes, exceeding the Forest Service's standards for solitude.